 What is proper squat form and the benefits of this workout.

-When working out, whether it be in a fitness center in Clearwater or at home, you will likely be doing different workouts to target various areas in your body.
+When working out, whether it be in a fitness center in Palm Harbor or at home, you will likely be doing different workouts to target various areas in your body.
 As you go through your fitness journey, you will learn about different muscles and the right exercises to work them effectively.
 Without a doubt, one of the most basic yet most effective exercises you can do is the squat.
 This exercise can work your glutes, butt, quads, hamstrings, hip flexors, and calves, making it such a dynamic move to include in any of your workouts.

 Squats may seem simple to execute at first but following the proper squat form is much harder than it sounds, especially if you are a beginner.
 Kickstarting your fitness journey can be one of the most life-changing steps you take for your overall health and well-being, but it is understandable if you feel intimidated by it.
 That said, as you go through your journey and learn more about exercises, different squat variations will certainly become a staple in all your workouts.

 The big question now is: How do you execute the proper squat form?
 Learn about the right technique when doing this move, along with the common mistakes that people often make with them.

 Knowing how to do your squats properly will ensure that you work the right muscles and prevent straining any area or causing injuries.
 Take note of the following steps and reminders to learn how to squat correctly and get the most benefit out of your workout:

 - To start, stand with your feet slightly wider than hip distance apart, with your toes facing the front.